Sterculia

-Sterculia is a genus of flowering plants in the mallow family, Malvaceae: subfamily Sterculioideae (previously placed in the now obsolete Sterculiaceae).
+Sterculia is a genus of 182 flowering plants in the mallow family, Malvaceae: subfamily Sterculioideae (previously placed in the now obsolete Sterculiaceae).
 Members of the genus are colloquially known as tropical chestnuts.
 Sterculia may be monoecious or dioecious, and its flowers unisexual or bisexual.

 Taxonomy

 Phylogeny

 A 27-million-year-old †Sterculia labrusca leaf fossil is described from the Evros region in Western Thrace, Greece.

 Species

-The Plant List counts 91 currently accepted species.
-The accepted species are listed here, except as noted.
+Plants of the World Online includes the following accepted species: